 Medium: chaguar fiber (bromeliad family)

-Technique: interconnected looping and crocheted.
+Label: chaguar fiber in interconnected looping.
 Museum purchase from Friends of Textiles Fund.
 2011-17-1.

 - Designed by Lydia Novillo